About ten days ago, I had a seizure.

 Given that one of the symptoms of Fibro is digestive issues, I can’t mess around with that.
 So planning a well-balanced diet is primordial.

-8- Getting in a comfortable position in the car or on the couch is tricky.
-I have to think about when and how I will be getting up because staying stationary for too long gives my body the idea that it should freeze up like that.
+8- Getting comfortable in the car or on the couch is tricky.
+I have to think about when and how I will get up because staying stationary for too long gives my body the idea that it should freeze up like that.
 Ugh.

-9- Looking for work, going to the movies, going on trips… all things that have to be planned to accommodate my physical limitations, in case I have a bad day.
+9- Looking for work, going to the movies, going on trips… all things that must be planned to accommodate my physical limitations in case of a bad day.

-10- If I get sick, or something like a seizure disrupts my life, the first thing that comes to mind is fibromyalgia.
+10- Fibromyalgia comes to mind if I get sick or something like a seizure disrupts my life.

-11- I can’t really make new friends all that easily, and most of my newer relationships are quite superficial.
+11- I can’t make new friends easily, and most of my more recent relationships are superficial.
 Why?

-Well, because I don’t want to have to explain myself all the time.
+Well, I don’t want to have always to explain myself.
 I don’t like having to justify why I do this or why I can’t do that.

-And I don’t want to let people down, because, you know… last minute plan cancellations…
+And I don’t want to disappoint people, because, you know… last minute plan cancellations…

 I12- lie constantly.
-Ok, don’t go telling my kids about this one, but it is true.
+Don’t tell my kids about this one, but it is true.
 Whether I lie by omission or just plain lie varies depending on the interaction.
 It goes something like this:

 - The person I know: “Hey, how are you today?”

 - Me in my head: “I feel like a train ran me over, but I already complained to that person twice this week.
-Can’t scare them away. “
+You can’t scare them away. “

 - Me out loud: “Good, thanks for asking. “